|Last updated:29 apr 2014/csb|

 Saundra Altman’s Past Patterns

-has three military coats for Napoleonic and Regency-era uniforms.
+has four military coats for Napoleonic and Regency-era uniforms.

 #040: Napoleonic Era British Foot Soldier’s

 Jacket circa 1806-1820, is British.
 All three can be used with Past Patterns’